 Problems are rare.
 The doctor will talk about possible problems such as:

 Be sure to discuss these risks with your doctor before the test.
 Let your doctor know about any allergies or unrelated illnesses you may have.

-You will lie on a table and be moved into a machine that looks like a large, square doughnut.
-This machine detects and records the energy levels from the substance that was injected earlier.
+The machine looks like a large donut.
+A table will slide in and out of the opening.
+You will lie on a table.
+A technician will move the table into position.
+This machine can make clicking sounds during the test.
 The images are viewed on a computer monitor.
-The scan lasts about 30-45 minutes.
-You may be asked to perform specific tasks before or during the test.
+The scan lasts about 30 to 45 minutes.
+You may be asked to move or do other tasks during the test.
 For example, during a heart PET scan, you may be asked to walk on a treadmill.